jayres/IDM-DynamicWeb/exercise-two/Exercise-Two.md

 - Go to [https://openweathermap.org/guide](https://openweathermap.org/guide) and follow the directions to create a new account (use your school address and you won't have to pay anything)
 - When logged in, go to API Keys and copy your default key
 - Store your key somewhere

 9. Install Axios `npm add axios`
 10. Setup a query based on a city
-...
-MORE STEPS TO COME
+11. Display:
+  - Weather Type (ex.
+Cloudy)
+  - Current Temperature
+  - High Temperature
+  - Low Temperature
+  - Cloudiness
+  - Humidity
+  - Wind Speed
+12. Setup URL Queries for different cities (at least 4 cities)
+13. Display image based on weather type
+14. Set background color based on cloudiness (or temperature if you want)
+15. Style the page so it has a unique look and has a responsive layout

-14. Submit the link to the Github repo to James at ja155@nyu.edu
+16. Submit the link to the Github repo to James at ja155@nyu.edu

 ## Useful Resources
 [Create React App](https://github.com/facebook/create-react-app)